-Established in 1993 this award was created in honor of ACN’s founder, as a way to formally recognize a camp nurse for outstanding professional contribution to the practice of camp nursing.
+The first ACN special recognition award was given to Jeanne Otto, ACN’s founder, in 1992.
+The award was then changed to the Jeanne Otto Award.
+This award was created in honor of ACN’s founder, as a way to formally recognize a camp nurse for outstanding professional contribution to the practice of camp nursing.
 It is meant to recognize only exceptional effort; consequently, the Award is not usually given each year.
 Any ACN member may nominate another member for the Jeanne Otto Award.

 The individual nominating submits a letter to the Board for consideration.
 The letter should highlight the outstanding contributions to camp nursing and provide examples of meritorious accomplishments in the field.
 The Board decides if the nominee merits the Award.
 If so, the recipient is informed and the award is conferred at the Association’s next National Symposium.

 Please submit nomination letters to firstname.lastname@example.org by December 1 of each year.

 2013: Doris Nerderman, RN, BSN

 2018: Mary Marugg, RN

 A hallmark of a profession is that it recognizes excellence among its practitioners.
 This award is designed to recognize a nurse who, by virtue of his/her camp nurse work, made a significant impact to that camp’s health and wellness profile.
 While the Association’s Jeanne Otto Award recognizes contribution to the profession of camp nursing, the Camp Nurse of the Year Award recognizes a camp nurse’s significant contribution to the health status of his/her own camp.